-- 34 All IDW containers will be labeled prior to placing IDW in them.
-All IDW containers (drums - and roll-off boxes) will be labeled in accordance with Section 7.2 of the FWSAP.
+All IDW containers will be labeled prior to placing IDW in them.
+All IDW containers (drumsand roll-off boxes) will be labeled in accordance with Section 7.2 of the FWSAP.

-7.3 INVESTIGATION-DERIVED WASTE FIELD STAGING
+36 7.3 INVESTIGATION-DERIVED WASTE FIELD STAGING

-- 37 A field staging area will be designated at each load line at the beginning of field activities and - 38 approved by the RVAAP Acting Facility Manager.
-The IDW drums or other specified - 39 containers will be located at the designated field staging area for each load line.
-A centralized
+A field staging area will be designated at each load line at the beginning of field activities and approved by the RVAAP Acting Facility Manager.
+The IDW drums or other specified containers will be located at the designated field staging area for each load line.
+A centralized field staging area at Building 1036 will be established for the staging of all drums of IDW.
+The field staging areas will be managed according to the requirements of Section 7.3 of the FWSAP.

-- 1 field staging area at Building 1036 will be established for the staging of all drums of IDW.
-The - 2 field staging areas will be managed according to the requirements of Section 7.3 of the FWSAP. - 3 Daily inventories of IDW will be taken and provided to the RVAAP Acting Facility Manager by - 4 the designated IDW coordinator.
-A final inventory will be conducted prior to demobilization - 5 from the site and all IDW staged at Building 1036.
-All liquid waste not transported off the - 6 facility within 90 days following project completion will require secondary containment.
+3 Daily inventories of IDW will be taken and provided to the RVAAP Acting Facility Manager by 4 the designated IDW coordinator.
+A final inventory will be conducted prior to demobilization 5 from the site and all IDW staged at Building 1036.
+All liquid waste not transported off the 6 facility within 90 days following project completion will require secondary containment.

-7.4 INVESTIGATION- DERIVED WASTE CHARACTERIZATION AND CLASSIFICATION FOR DISPOSAL
+7 7.4 INVESTIGATION- DERIVED WASTE CHARACTERIZATION AND CLASSIFICATION FOR 8 DISPOSAL

-- 9 All indigenous IDW (soil) will be characterized for disposal on the basis of analytical results - 10 from environmental samples collected from each sampling station.
-Nonindigenous IDW - 11 (decontamination fluids), except for PPE and expendable sampling equipment, will be - 12 characterized for disposal on the basis of composite samples collected from segregated waste - stream storage containers.
-Composite waste samples will be submitted for laboratory analysis of - 14 full Toxicity Characteristic Leaching Procedure (TCLP) to characterize each waste stream for - disposal.
-Procedures for composite waste sampling are presented in Sections 7.4.1 and 7.4.2 of - the FWSAP.
-The PPE and expendable sampling equipment will be managed in accordance with - 17 Section 7.4 of the FWSAP.
+9 All indigenous IDW (soil) will be characterized for disposal on the basis of analytical results from environmental samples collected from each sampling station.
+Nonindigenous IDW 10 11 (decontamination fluids), except for PPE and expendable sampling equipment, will be 12 characterized for disposal on the basis of composite samples collected from segregated waste 13 stream storage containers.
+Composite waste samples will be submitted for laboratory analysis of 14 full Toxicity Characteristic Leaching Procedure (TCLP) to characterize each waste stream for 15 disposal.
+Procedures for composite waste sampling are presented in Sections 7.4.1 and 7.4.2 of the FWSAP.
+The PPE and expendable sampling equipment will be managed in accordance with 16 17 Section 7.4 of the FWSAP.

-7.5 INVESTIGATION- DERIVED WASTE DISPOSAL
+18 7.5 INVESTIGATION- DERIVED WASTE DISPOSAL

-- 19 Upon approval of IDW classification reports, all solid and liquid IDW will be removed from the - site and disposed of by a licensed waste disposal contractor in accordance with Section 7.5 of the - 21 FWSAP and all applicable State and Federal rules, laws, and regulations.
-All shipments of IDW - off site will be coordinated through the RVAAP Environmental Coordinator and Caretaker Site - 23 Manager.
+19 Upon approval of IDW classification reports, all solid and liquid IDW will be removed from the 20 site and disposed of by a licensed waste disposal contractor in accordance with Section 7.5 of the 21 FWSAP and all applicable State and Federal rules, laws, and regulations.
+All shipments of IDW 22 off site will be accordinated through the DVA AD Equiparamental Coordinates and Constalant Site

+- off site will be coordinated through the RVAAP Environmental Coordinator and Caretaker Site

+- 23 Manager.

+- 24

-SECTION EIGHT References
+SECTION EIGHT

 1 2 SAIC.
 2001a.
 Facility-Wide Safety and Health Plan for Environmental Investigations at the 3 Ravenna Army Ammunition Plant.
 Ravenna, Ohio.
 Prepared for the US Army Corps of 4 Engineers, Louisville District.
 March 2001.
 5 SAIC.
 2001b.
 Facility-Wide Sampling and Analysis Plan for Environmental Investigations at 6 the Ravenna Army Ammunition Plant.
 Ravenna, Ohio.
 Prepared for the US Army Corps 7 of Engineers, Louisville District.
 March 2001.
 8 URS.
 2008.
 URS Group, Inc. Project Coordination Plan for the Sampling of Soils Below Floor 9 Slabs at LLs-2,3,4 and Excavation and Transportation of Contaminated Soils to Load 10 Line 4 (Buildings G-1, G-1A, and G-3).
 Internal Army Draft.
 February 2008.
-11 12 13 14 15 16 17 18 P:\R\Ravenna AAP\13812319\DOCs\Plans\Work Plan\Final\FSP_Addendum_Final.doc
+11 10 12 13 14 15 15 16 17 18 P:\R\Ravenna AAP\13812319\DOCs\Plans\Work Plan\Final\FSP_Addendum_Final.doc a The purpose of collecting, preparing, and analyzing a multi-incremental sample is to provide a repeatable and accurate measure of the average concentrations of constituents of interest within a sample area.
+Specific data quality objectives (DQOs) will be required for each project that will determine the types and numbers of samples required.